Difference Between Entrepreneur and Intrapreneur

 • The main goal of an entrepreneur is to introduce new marketing opportunities through creative ideas and innovative products and services.

-• They conduct market research to understand various aspects affecting their business and design tactics and strategies to effectively manage business.
-A business is always conducted with calculating risks to mitigate potential crises.
+• They conduct market research to understand various aspects affecting their business and design tactics and strategies to effectively manage their business.
+A business is always conducted by calculating risks to mitigate potential crises.

-• Intrapreneur's goal is to work for the company and gain appraisals,appreciation and promotions.Th individual is highly involved in the company and takes responsibility to drive the business forward.
+• Intrapreneur's goal is to work for the company and gain appraisals, appreciation and promotions.The individual is highly involved in the company and takes responsibility for driving the business forward.

-Their risk taking ability also leads to the difference between entrepreneur and intrapreneur.
-The Entrepreneur takes only calculated risk as the owner.
-But on the other hand intrapreneurs do not bear any personal risks as they work within the organisation.
+Their risk-taking ability also leads to the difference between entrepreneur and intrapreneur.
+The Entrepreneur takes only calculated risks as the owner.
+But on the other hand, intrapreneurs do not bear any personal risks as they work within the organisation.
 Thus creating an intrapreneur and entrepreneur difference.

-• An entrepreneur owns the business and is responsible for the profit and losses that comes
+• An entrepreneur owns the business and is responsible for the profit and losses that come

-• On the other hand an Intraprenuer works within the company and does not possess the ownership of the business
+• On the other hand, an Intrapreneur works within the company and does not possess ownership of the business

-• An entrepreneur is able to take financial and personal risks while intrapreneurs faces limited risks as they are working with the company resources
+• An entrepreneur can take financial and personal risks, while an intrapreneur faces limited risks as they are working with the company's resources

 4. Freedom and Control

-The degree of freedom they experience also varies;constituting the entrepreneur and entrepreneur difference.
+The degree of freedom they experience also varies, constituting the difference between entrepreneur and Intrapreneur.
 An entrepreneur owns the business and experiences the highest degree of freedom.
 But an intrapreneur works within the rules and regulations of the company.

-• Every aspect of a business is supervised by the entrepreneur who is also the owner.
-He exerts absolute freedom and control over the company and ensures that it functions according to their objectives.
+• Every aspect of a business is supervised by the entrepreneur, who is also the owner.
+He exerts absolute freedom and control over the company and ensures that it functions according to its objectives.

 • An intrapreneur experiences a limited sense of freedom and works under a defined environment in the company.